KJulle/youbot_manuals/Youbot_intial_setup.md

 For easier remote access we will set up the youBot as an access point.

-To do that you will have to open ...
+To do that you will have to open Network Connections.

+Click Add and choose Wi-Fi.

+Next, under the Wi-Fi tab choose Mode: Hotspot and Device(there is only one available).
+Enter the SSID and connection name as youbot-wifi.

+Under the General tab, check that the option Automatically connect to this network when it is available is checked.

+Under the Wi-Fi Security tab choose Security: WEP 40/128-bit Key enter the password.

+Click Save.

+Now on the next reboot, the system should automatically make and connect to this network.